jenkinsci/pipeline-plugin/TUTORIAL.md

 If you click **Proceed**, the build will proceed as before.
 First, go to the Jenkins main page and look at the **Build Executor Status** widget.

-* You will see an unnumbered entry under **master** named  **flowname #10**; executors #1 and #2 on the master are idle.
+* You will see an unnumbered entry under **master** named  **jobname #10**; executors #1 and #2 on the master are idle.
-* You will also see an entry under your slave, in a numbered row (probably #1) called **Building part of flowname #10**.
+* You will also see an entry under your slave, in a numbered row (probably #1) called **Building part of jobname #10**.

-Why are there two executors consumed by one flow build?
+Why are there two executors consumed by one Pipeline build?

-* Every flow build itself runs on the master, using a **flyweight executor** — an uncounted slot that is assumed to not take any significant computational power.
+* Every Pipeline build itself runs on the master, using a **flyweight executor** — an uncounted slot that is assumed to not take any significant computational power.
 * This executor represents the actual Groovy script, which is almost always idle, waiting for a step to complete.
 * Flyweight executors are always available.

 When you run a `node` step:
 * A regular heavyweight executor is allocated on a node (usually a slave) matching the label expression, as soon as one is available.
 This executor represents the real work being done on the node.

-* If you start a second build of the flow while the first is still paused with the one available executor, you will see both flow builds running on master.
+* If you start a second build of the Pipeline while the first is still paused with the one available executor, you will see both Pipeline builds running on master.
-But only the first will have grabbed the one available executor on the slave; the other **part of flowname #11** will be shown in **Build Queue (1)**.
+But only the first will have grabbed the one available executor on the slave; the other **part of jobname #11** will be shown in **Build Queue (1)**.
 (shortly after, the console log for the second build will note that it is still waiting for an available executor).

-To finish up, click the ▾ beside either executor entry for any running flow and select **Paused for Input**, then click **Proceed**
+To finish up, click the ▾ beside either executor entry for any running Pipeline and select **Paused for Input**, then click **Proceed**
 (you can also click the link in the console output).

 ## Allocating Workspaces